cert-manager/website/content/en/docs/installation/compatibility.md

 Note that since kubelet uses port `10250` by default on the host network, the `webhook.securePort` value must be changed to a different, free port.

+cert-manager is not compatible with AWS Fargate, in order to use it it must be placed in a nodegroup.

 ## Webhook
 Disabling the webhook is not supported anymore since `v0.14`.